mlindegarde/misc--2025-draft/README.md

 * All data in a given row relates to the player identified in column `D`.

 ## Output Suggestions
+* Generally speaking, the output should be very detailed:  Calling out any interesting insights from the notes provided.
 * The output should always include a fantasy impact analysis.
 * The detailed notes along with metrics should be used to justify the suggestion.
 A "why draft" section would be helpful in most cases.
 * Including a summary of the ranking details would also be helpful